 A lethal assassin for a secret Chinese organisation, who sheds tears of regret each time he kills, is seen swiftly and mercilessly executing three Yakuza gangsters by a beautiful artist.
 She is captivated by the grace of his kill and later falls in love with him.
 An intense power struggle for the leadership of the Yakuza Clans ensues as they seek vengeance for the death of their leader.
 They soon realise the fatal mistake of underestimating the deadly skills of the Crying Freeman.
 Written by

 [sits at a table with laughing police men.
 With a forceful loud bang onto the table he breaks their laughter and says:]

 'The Sons of the Dragon' exist!
 And so does the Freeman!

 Leaves Wrangler: insert unit, Los Angeles - Gilles "James" I See more »

 Written by Giuseppe Verdi (as Guiseppe Verdi)

-Performed by Deutsche Opera Berlin (as The Chorus and Orchestra of the German Opera) Giuseppe Sinopoli (as Guiseppe Sinopoli), conductor
+Performed by Deutsche Oper Berlin (as The Chorus and Orchestra of the German Opera) Giuseppe Sinopoli (as Guiseppe Sinopoli), conductor

 Courtesy of Deutsche Grammophon, a division of Polygram See more »